BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Round

 At BrewPi we sell custom designed round heating elements.
 Round elements heat your mash / wort more homogeneous, are minimally blocking the flow when whirlpooling and have the lowest watt density of all the elements we sell.
 Technical details of the heating elements can be found in the interactive table below.
 You can toggle the table length unit (cm / inch) and mains voltage (230V / 240V) on click.
-When mounted in a kettle with the design diameter there is a 5cm (2in) gap between the element and the kettle.
+When mounted in a kettle with the design diameter there is a 5cm (2in) gap between the element and the kettle wall, see photo.
+TODO: foto nog toevoegen.
 The elements come in two types; 1-phase elements with one resistor per flange, and 3-phase elements with 3.
 Especially the 3-phase elements have an extremely low watt density, which makes scorching your element practically impossible.
 All elements come with a mounting kit and have a 1.5" BSP thread.
 The element current is listed in the format: (current per resistor)x(no. resistors) as the total current drawn by the element depends on the connection to your mains.
 More about connecting your element in the [next](#connecting) section.

 ![Heating elements-round](../images/heat-element-round.jpg)